-The Company leases its main office space referred to in footnote 7 from a related party.
+The Company leases their corporate office facility from their Chief Operation Officer and Director.
+The lease expires in October 2009.
 The total rent expense related to this lease was approximately \$34,000 for the year ended December 31, 2008 and 2007.

-The Company also entered into a consulting agreement with this related party and pays a monthly payment of \$3,000 for marketing and financial consulting services.
+The Company has a month to month consulting agreement for investor services with a Director of the Company.
+As of December 31, 2008, the company had expensed approximately \$60,000 for these services in 2008.